 Signature Exhibition Spaces:

 Terminal 1 B Tunnel Projection Gallery: Eight display surfaces, each 18' W x 5'7" H

 Terminal 1 Ground Transportation Center, Tram Level: 16' H x 32' W

 Terminal 2 Ticketing Lobby: Four walls, each 28' W x 28' H

 Rotating exhibits will be coordinated by Arts@MSP staff solely or in cooperation with Artists or Organizations as appropriate.
 The extent of another organization’s involvement will vary depending on the exhibit or the partnership agreement.
 Partnering organizations may assist with any aspect of exhibition coordination up to and including assuming full responsibility for caring, handling, transporting, installing, and removing exhibit items and displays.

 The rotating exhibit calendar will be planned one or more years in advance.
-Duration for any rotating exhibit shall be a minimum 12 weeks and a maximum 12 months.
+Duration for any rotating exhibit shall be a minimum of 12 weeks and a maximum of 12 months.
 Exceptions to the minimum time may be granted by the Steering Committee.